Educators and Groups

 Stay with us at Brandon Spring Group Center and create lifelong memories in our outdoor classroom!
 Groups who want to experience nature in a fun and safe environment, while still enjoying all the amenities of home, love staying at Brandon Spring Group Center.
 Brandon Spring Group Center offers accommodations for up to 128 people, delicious food services, and an activities building for inclement weather.

 Amenities include a swimming pool, sports fields, basketball courts, trails, a lake, canoes, and plenty of outdoor space to explore — providing impressionable learning experiences that last a lifetime.

 School Field Trip Grant Program

-Find more information at Friends of Land Between the Lakes website
+Find more information at the Friends of Land Between the Lakes website.